 Phuktal monastery trek

 Perhaps Zanskar’s biggest attraction, Phuktal Monastery, is breathtaking.
-It’s an ancient monastery complex built inside an important meditation cave and is one of the few monasteries remaining in the region that is still accessible only by hiking in (although that is all changing).
+It’s an ancient monastery complex built inside an important meditation cave and is one of the few monasteries remaining in the region that is still accessible only by hiking (although that is all changing).

 The original trek used to start in Ichar, where the end of the motorable used to be.
 However, now the road has been continued all the way to Cha village.
 Considering I was on my own though, I decided to still opt to start in Ichar to make the taxi ride to the start cheaper.
 I was also keen to get my legs moving, after sitting in Leh and on buses since finishing the Markha Valley trek weeks before.